bartuakyurek/CENG-Course-Projects/README.md

 # CENG-Course-Projects
-An aggregation of my master's degree course projects.
+An aggregation of my master's degree course projects of Middle East Technical University (METU).
 CENG 501, 502, and 796 projects are the re-implementation of recent papers published at top venues.

 Course Code | Course Name | Project Name
 --- | --- | ---